-Are you unsure how the environmental factors affect the reliability and lifetime of your product?
 Would you like to improve reliability or competitiveness of your product and lower maintenance and warranty costs?
 Is your customer asking what kind of life-time does your product have?
 Or, did your product have unexpected failure in the field and you do not know what caused it?

-Reliability test – test planning and tailored testing
+Test planning and tailored testing

 Reliability testing without proper test definition or reliability goals is both time consuming and costly.
 In worst case testing may give you totally incorrect answers how your product will behave in the hands of your customers.